microsoft/msagljs/website/docs/getting-started.md

 ```

 Function 'parseTXT()' from @msagl/parser will try to parse a file with extention '.txt', '.tsv',
 or '.csv'.
-Each line of the file defines an edge and expected to follow a pattern "sourceId\ttargetId",
+Each line of the file defines an edge and expected to follow pattern "sourceId\ttargetId",
-"sourceId targetId", or "sourceId,targetId".
+"sourceId targetId", or "sourceId,targetId": this creating a directe edge sourceId->targetId.
 That is two words, indicating the IDs of the edge source and the edge target,
 separated by a tabulation symbol, by a space, or by a comma.
-Each line defines an edge.
-A directed graph will be generated.
+ Explain parseJSON!!!!!